johnconnorquigley/my-new-project/README.md

 DALI Developer Challenge 2:

-To view this, go to this website https://expo.io/@connorquigley/my-new-project , then launch the app using the expo app for iOS.
+To view this, go to this website https://expo.io/@connorquigley/my-new-project , then launch the app by scanning the QR code with the expo app for iOS.